 Vietnam has transitioned from a budget backpacker mecca to attracting expats, digital nomads, and early retirees.
-With its unique culture, affordable living, and world-renowned cuisine, it's easy to see why people are considering moving to Vietnam as the solution to the rising costs of living in the US.
+With its unique culture, affordable living, and world-renowned cuisine, it's easy to see why people are considering moving to Vietnam to solve the rising costs of living in the US.

-Early retirees are eyeballing established retirement hotspots Hanoi and Da Nang or the up and coming cities of Nha Trang or Phan Thiet.
+Early retirees are eyeballing established beach hotspot Da Nang, cultural capital Hanoi, bustling Ho Chi Minh City (HCMC), or ancient historical cities like Hoi An as potential retirement destinations.
 But there are significant hurdles to overcome if you want to retire in Vietnam.
 The lack of a proper retirement visa is a critical disadvantage.
 This post breaks down the pros and cons of retiring to Vietnam to give you the information you need to make an informed decision.

 To answer if something is worth the money, first we find out what it cost.
 Vietnam is high on my list of favorite affordable retirement destinations.